rahulyhg/Web-Scripts/README.md

-# PHP-Scripts
-php scripts for various functions in web development
+the repository contains many web scripts to be used for various purposes..